 Students who have earned a master's degree with NSU and wish to pursue a second master's degree with HCBE must complete an online application for admission (https://apply.nova.edu) and non-refundable \$50 application fee.
 Prior to obtaining acceptance into the program, an evaluation will be completed to determine if any coursework from the new program can be waived due to the completion of equivalent coursework in the prior program.
 Students will be able to generate a Degree Works degree evaluation one week after their acceptance into their program to view the details of their curriculum.
 The audit will detail the outstanding courses needed to earn the second degree as well as reflect any waived courses which may have been satisfied from the prior program.
-For master's degrees, a minimum of 21 additional credits must be completed to receive a second degree, although more may be required.
+For master's degrees, a student will need to obtain a minimum of 30 new degree applicable credits towards the completion of the additional business degree.
 Grades earned in any coursework that is waived from the new program will not factor into the student's program or overall GPA in the new program.

-Students are not permitted to pursue multiple HCBE master's degrees simultaneously.
+Students are not permitted to pursue multiple HCBE master's degrees or graduate certificates simultaneously.